rust-lang/nomicon/src/ffi.md

 ## FFI and unwinding

 It’s important to be mindful of unwinding when working with FFI.
-Each non-`Rust` ABI comes in two variants, one with `-unwind` and one without.
+Each non-`Rust` ABI comes in two variants, one with `-unwind` suffix and one without.
 If you expect Rust `panic`s or foreign (e.g. C++) exceptions to cross an FFI boundary, that boundary must use the appropriate `-unwind` ABI string (note that compiling with `panic=abort` will still cause `panic!` to immediately